Waste Management Program

 Plus, the three R's save land and money that communities use to dispose of waste into landfills.
 Creating a new landfill has become a difficult process and more expensive due to the environmental regulations and public opposition.

-Missouri has a goal of reducing the amount of waste that goes into landfills by 40 percent.
+Missouri has a goal of reducing the amount of waste that goes into landfills by 40%.
 Everyone can help meet this goal.

-The department's Solid Waste Management Program is charged with a number of duties and responsibilities to help ensure that solid waste is managed in a way that protects both public health and the environment.
+The Missouir Department of Natural Resources' Waste Management Program is charged with a number of duties and responsibilities to help ensure solid waste is managed in a way that protects both public health and the environment.
 Development of the Missouri Solid Waste Management Plan is one of these responsibilities.
 Click to view the plan.

 The best way to manage waste is to not produce it.
 This can be done by shopping carefully and being aware of a few guidelines: